raymond8505/nfl-rushing/README.md

 ### Installation and running this solution

-1. Clone this repo
+1. Clone this repo.
-2. Open 2 terminal windows in the directory
+2. Open 2 terminal windows in the directory.
-3. Run `npm install` in either window
+3. Run `npm install` in either window.
-4. once complete run `npm run server` in on window and `npm run client` in another
+4. Once complete run `npm run server` in one window and `npm run client` in another.
 5. A new browser tab will open at localhost:3000 to show the first 16 players sorted by Player Name

+### Customizing

+Backend API is provided by [json-server](https://www.npmjs.com/package/json-server) running at port 4000.
+See their documentation for CLI and other customization options.

+API URL is in ./client/.env if you change the server port in the package script, you need to change it in the .env too.